 Do they fit well?

 Footwear that are too tight or too loose become blister factories (Did I tell you about Ararat?).
 Make sure your shoes fit well and that their fasteners (laces, velcro, buckles, etc.) are secure and don’t loosen in time.
-Flip flops do just what their name implies and should be avoided.
-Try pairing your shoes with specific sock/sock liner combinations and see how they work together.
+Flip flops do just what their name implies and should be avoided at all costs.
+Try pairing your shoes with specific sock/sock liner/shoe insert combinations and see how they work together.
+Log many miles in them before the trip.

 Do they protect my feet?